immutable/contracts/audits/random/202403-threat-model-random.md

 prevRandomOutput = prev;
 ```

-### On-Chain Random
+### On-Chain Random Request
 The block hash of a future block is used as the on-chain random source.
-Games request a seed value and are returned the random source and a fulfillment identifier.
-For the on-chain source, this fulfillment identifier is a block number.
-The block number is the block who's block has will be used as the source of entropy for the seed value returned to the game.
+Games request a seed value using the `requestRandomSeed` function and are returned the random source and a fulfillment identifier.
+This identifier is the block number to determine the block hash for.

-The block hash has been chosen as historic values are available across a large random of historic blocks.
-This means any service to fulfil requests on need run intermittently, and not every block or every second block.
+The block hash has been chosen as historic values from the previous 256 blocks is available via the block hash opcode.
+This means any service to fulfil requests only needs to run intermittently, and not every block or every second block.
 This is important both from a block space utilisation perspective, where the goal is to leave as much block space for games as possible, and from a cost perspective.

-Using the block hash EVM opcode, block hashes for the previous 255 blocks can be optained.
+The block number to determine the block hash of is recorded in the Random Seed provider's queue.

 ### On-Chain Random Delay
 There is a delay between when a game requests a random seed value and when it is fulfilled.
-The default value is two block.
-This value can be set by an appropriate administrator.
+The default value is two blocks.
+This value can be set by an appropriately authorised administrator.
 To help understand what the delay means in terms of requesting blocks:

 Assuming a delay of 2 blocks (the default) then:
 * Current block number + 0: The block the game requested the seed in.